October 31, 2011

+Her most recent stage-play, Imaginationship (2018), enjoyed a sold out, extended run at the Finborough and later showed at the Stephen Joseph Theatre in Scarborough.
 Her previous stage productions include Cow (Etcetera Theatre, 2017) and Brazen (King’s Head Theatre, 2016), funded by Arts Council England.
-Her short plays have been performed at the Criterion (Criterion New Writing Showcase), Arcola (The Miniaturists) and Hackney Attic (Fizzy Sherbet Shorts by Women).
-Her radio work includes nine plays broadcast on BBC Radio 4 (Opening Lines winner), WLRfm and KCLR96fm.
+Sue’s short plays have been performed at the Criterion (Criterion New Writing Showcase), Arcola (The Miniaturists) and Hackney Attic (Fizzy Sherbet Shorts).

-Sue’s prose has won The Molly Keane Award, HISSAC Prize, Escalator Award, Meridian Prize and has been published in nine literary journals and anthologies including: The Moth, Flight, Tainted Innocence, New Writer, Duality, HISSAC, New European Writers.
+Sue has won The Molly Keane Award, HISSAC Prize, Escalator Award, Meridian Prize and has been published in nine literary journals and anthologies including: The Moth, Flight, Tainted Innocence, New Writer, Duality, HISSAC, New European Writers.
 She has been writer-in-residence on Inis Oírr, Aran Islands, and at the Heinrich Boll Cottage on Achill Island.
 She has also benefitted from annual artist residencies at the Tyrone Guthrie Centre, and at Ginestrelle, Assisi in Italy.

+An academic with a PhD in modern theatre history, specifically the Royal Court Theatre, Sue has presented her research internationally.
 She spent eleven years in Budapest, editing Hungary A.M.
-She has a PhD in modern theatre history (Royal Court Theatre) and is a UEA Creative Writing MA alumna.
-Sue is currently an Associate Lecturer in Playwriting at the University of Lincoln and the University of Portsmouth.
-She tutors Creative Writing at City Lit.
+She has a PhD in modern theatre history (Royal Court Theatre) and is a UEA Creative Writing MA alumnus.

 View all posts by suehealy

 November 1st, 2011 at 04:50

 Thanks for reading the story, Judith – very glad you enjoyed it!